0jscsshtml/Bricks-Form-Custom-Login-Register-Password-Lost-Password-Reset/README.md

 # Reminder/Warning
 Copy all the code in function.php to Bricks Child theme function.php.
 Im not recommend to use WPCode or other code snippets plugin in this case.
-If you are locked out from dashboard, you still can access to the child theme function.php file via ftp and remove all the code inserted to get back to your dashboard.
+If you are locked out from dashboard, you still can access to the child theme function.php file via ftp and remove all the code inserted to revert back to wordpress default.
+Please test it on your staging/local before deploy on production.
   - Please cross check all the fields IDs and make sure is match to your form field IDs.
   - Please cross check all the page slug/ID and make sure is match to to your custom form page slug/ID.
   - Change redirect url to your preferred page url.
+  - Change your own form message and email content.

 #3 Not tested: